celsomsilva/java-superwaba-2005/README.md

-# Sales Project (2005) - SuperWaba Framework
+# 📱 Sales - SuperWaba Project (2005)

-This repository contains a legacy mobile sales system developed in 2005 using the **SuperWaba** framework — a precursor to **Java ME** designed for portable applications running on Palm OS and Windows CE.
+This is a legacy project developed in 2005 using **SuperWaba**, a mobile application development framework derived from the **Waba project**, an early pioneer in mobile Java development (pre-Java ME).

+The main application, `Sales`, was built for mobile devices running **Palm OS** and **Windows CE** platforms.

 ---

-## 📜 About SuperWaba
+## 📌 About SuperWaba

-**SuperWaba** evolved from the Waba project, a pioneering independent framework predating Java Platform, Micro Edition (Java ME).
-Initially supporting Palm OS, it later expanded to Windows CE devices.
+SuperWaba evolved from the Waba project, initially supporting Palm OS devices and later expanding to Windows CE and other platforms via SDL from version 5.0.
+It was a popular option in Brazil for enterprise mobile applications throughout the early 2000s.

-Since version 5.0, SuperWaba integrated the SDL library for graphical display, enhancing its portability across different platforms.

-**Note:** SuperWaba is now discontinued.
-Its official successor is **TotalCross**, which offers better cross-platform support, leaner compilation, improved performance, and a smaller footprint for mobile applications.
+> **Note:** SuperWaba is no longer maintained.
+Its successor, **TotalCross**, is a modern, lightweight mobile SDK offering improved performance and cross-platform support.

 ---

+## 📊 About This Project

+The `Sales` application was developed in **2005** as part of one of the **startups incubated at PUC-Rio (Pontifical Catholic University of Rio de Janeiro)**.

+The goal was to create a portable, lightweight, and efficient mobile sales force management system for handheld devices used by sales teams in the field.

+**Main functionalities:**
+- Client management
+- Product catalog management
+- Price table handling
+- Order entry and tracking
+- Sales reporting and dashboards

+---

-## 📁 Project Structure
+## 📂 Project Structure

 ```
 superwaba/